Call the City DPW for More Information at: (586) 759-9270

 - "Where there is no sidewalk, the occupant or owner shall clear a path free from snow and ice where sidewalk would otherwise be to facilitate pedestrian use.
 Whenever any snow or ice has fallen or accumulated, it shall be cleared within 12 hours after it has fallen or accumulated."

 - Citations may be issued to violators plus costs/fees and other sanctions if the city has to remove snow.

 - The Mayor declares a snow alert.

 - The snow alert is announced on radio and TV broadcasts, including TV Warren, the city's cable station.

-- Within six hours after the Mayor's snow alert announcement, all motor vehicles and trailers MUST be removed from any city street.
+- All motor vehicles and trailers MUST be removed from any city street.